jdmccaffrey/convert-pgn-to-fen/Documentation/01_overview.md

 I found a nice JavaScript implementation of PGN to FEN at https://www.chess-poster.com/english/lt_pgn_to_fen/lt_pgn_fen.htm but it didn't meet my needs because 1.) you need to manually paste PGN text into a Web browser window, 2.) it's written in JavaScript, not Python, and 3.) the tool is on a personal Web site rather than someplace like GitHub and so it might/probably go away in the future.

 So I set out to write my own PGN to FEN conversion tool.
-I have a preliminary version running.
-The calling code looks like:
+I have a reasonably solid version up and running.
+The calling code to convert a single file looks like:

 <pre>
   source_pgn = ".\\Data\\euwe_colle_karlsbad_1929.pgn"